 What is the difference to OCI, UGL, OMD, cXML Punchout and the DATANORM catalog format?

 In addition to IDS Connect, there are other interfaces and data formats that enable cross-system work.
-The following section should help to highlight the differences.
-These “tools” for optimal processes depend on the selected system (e.g. tradesman software, ERP system), the objective and the technical capabilities of your most important suppliers.
+The following section is intended to help highlight the differences.
+These “tools” for optimal processes depend on the selected system (e.g., craftsman software, ERP system), the objectives, and the technical capabilities of your most important suppliers.

 OCI interface

-OCI stands for Open Catalog Interface.
+OCI steht für Open Catalog Interface.
 This interface was developed by SAP and has become standard in many ERP systems.
-Companies from the manufacturing industry in particular rely on this interface.
-There are now also special purchasing systems, also known as e-procurement systems, that rely on this interface.
+Companies in the manufacturing industry in particular rely on this interface.
+There are now also special purchasing systems, known as e-procurement systems, that rely on this interface.

 Function: